Puma Alpha VCT

-- Targets an average dividend equivalent to 5p per annum from 2020 onwards (not guaranteed)
+- Targets an average dividend of 5p per annum from April 2023 (not guaranteed)

 Read important documents and apply

-Funds will be invested in qualifying deals over time.
-Pending investment, the manager may invest funds in a range of non-qualifying investments.
-These will include cash, money market funds and listed debt and listed equities.
+Pending investment, the manager may invest funds in a range of non-qualifying investments, such as cash, money market funds and listed debt and listed equities.

 Brewhouse & Kitchen

 Puma made a £3.1 million investment into a micro-brewery pub business to support the roll-out of the brand across the UK (in December 2012).
-The Brewhouse & Kitchen (B&K) business has continued to expand and is currently running the concept at 20 locations.
+The Brewhouse & Kitchen (B&K) business has continued to expand and is currently running the concept at 23 locations.
 All B&K branded pubs brew a significant volume of their own beer on site and have a quality food offering.
-The transaction was successful and the Puma VCTs exited in October 2015.
+The Puma VCTs exited the business successfully in October 2015.

 The risks and investment objectives are different with each VCT, but with a significant proportion of the combined portfolios invested in property-owning businesses, investors are likely to be exposed to commercial property.